ofelcan164/API/sections/files.md

 Required parameters:
   * `terms` - an array of term ids and values to update.
-  * `overwrite` - if true, it will overwrite the entire value for that term, if false, it will append the value to any existing metadata already present in that term field.
+  * `overwrite` - if true, it will overwrite the entire value for that term, if false, it will append the value to any existing metadata term value already present in that term field.

 ```json
 {